distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 If probability never leaves the band, the observation window ends at resolution.
 Otherwise, it ends at the final pre-resolution exit: the last time `p_yes(t)` crosses from inside the band to outside it.
 The oracle calculates `impact_TWAP` from the final 24 hours of cumulative eligible observations ending at that point, so later extreme-probability prices cannot affect settlement.

 If fewer than 24 eligible hours exist, the impact future refunds.
 The ordinary event and conditional markets retain their own settlement rules.
-The 5% and 95% thresholds, 24-hour duration, and market-quality requirement are design parameters rather than universal constants.
+The 5% and 95% thresholds, 24-hour duration, and market-quality requirement are design parameters.

 ## The capital-efficiency limitation

 The separate impact future fixes circularity, but the baseline source-market design still requires one dollar of collateral per dollar of conditional notional for each event or decision.
 The YES and NO branches of a single event are mutually exclusive and already share that dollar.
-The inefficiency is therefore not duplicated collateral between branches.
-It is the need to fully collateralise each separate event or decision, while the impact derivative also requires its own collateral.
+The inefficiency is therefore not duplicated collateral between branches, but rather is the need to fully collateralise each separate event or decision, while the impact derivative also requires its own collateral.

-Across many markets, most of this collateral can remain idle.
+Across many markets, most of this collateral can remain idle depending.
 Ten separate one-dollar conditional positions across ten events require ten dollars of collateral even if their selected outcomes are all improbable and few are expected to occur.
 This makes a portfolio of low-probability conditional markets expensive to supply.

 ## A capital-efficient long-only conditional layer